COVID-19 Vaccines and People with Cancer

 How do you see the approach to vaccination and booster shots changing over the coming months and years?

 We know that immunity to coronaviruses, including SARS-CoV-2, wane over time.
-Additionally, viral variants like Omicron can emerge that are better able to escape our immune responses.
+Additionally, viral variants can emerge that are better able to escape our immune responses.
 For these reasons, yearly boosters may be needed.
 Further research into the frequency and timing of additional boosters is ongoing, as are studies looking at more “variant-specific” boosters.